-6. Decisions not to take enforcement action will normally be made by the Delivery and Enforcement Service Manager or the Head of Development Management as agreed through the delegation arrangements.
+6. Decisions not to take enforcement action will normally be made by the Delivery and Enforcement Service Manager or the Head of Development Management Planning or other officers as agreed through the delegation arrangements.
 Reasons for not taking action will be recorded in writing.